 -Jodi

-2023: eight years on
+2024: Nine years on

-After this Vipassana retreat, my life took a very different path.
+Not long after this Vipassana retreat, my life took a very different path.

-Throughout this very difficult experience—the initial pain, the grief of losing a life I built and love, the changes to my body and feeling like it no longer belonged to me such a severe state of pain—meditation was a consistent companion.
+Throughout this very difficult experience—the initial pain, the grief of losing a life that I built and loved, the changes to my body and feeling like it no longer belonged to me such a severe state of pain—meditation was a consistent companion.
 I am so incredibly grateful that I did this course, because has helped keep me afloat during the worst years of my life.

 I am still in the middle of that messiness, still unable to walk and working on healing up.
 For a few years, I was completely bedbound and then I slowly got stronger.
 I was able to live independently, with an apartment set up for my disabilities.
 I could take walks again, albeit slowly and carefully.
 I could cook for myself.
 I was still “leaking”, but I had become functional.